 Cher Antoinette Corbin – Barbados

 This Barbadian daughter is a mother of two, a forensic scientist and is a multiple silver and bronze award winner at the National Independence Festival of Creative Arts (NIFCA).
 An Honors Graduate in Chemistry from UWI Cave Hill Campus, in 1989 Cher gained the position of being the first Forensic Scientist in Barbados having achieved her Masters in Forensic Science from Kings College, University of London.
 She has since had a long and rewarding career in the field and is presently the Director of the Forensic Sciences Centre, Office of the Attorney General.
 An accomplished visual artist and author, Cher’s works have been published in St. Somewhere Online Literary Journal, Blackberry:The Magazine, and in four anthologies – Bamboo Press –‘She Sex’, The National Cultural Foundation’s – ‘Winning Words’, “She Speaks – Woman’s Journal” and ‘Senseisha’ – An Anthology on the sensuality of the Barbadian Woman.
 In December 2013, Cher self-published an anthology of poetry called MY SOUL CRIES and in 2014 VIRTUALIS – The Love Story and VIRTUALIS – The Anthology.
 Her primary media for visual art is Watercolor and she has been exploring Pen/Ink & WC Wash.
-Her new self published anthology “Architects of Destiny” will be launched at CaFA Fair Barbados 2015.
+Her latest self published anthology “Architects of Destiny” was launched at CaFA Fair Barbados 2015.

 Coronado Print Studio - representing Dominican Republic artists: